Bruce Dickinson discography

 Due to musical differences, the Skunkworks line-up split up, and Dickinson once again was joined by Roy Z, along with then ex-Iron Maiden guitarist, Adrian Smith.
 The follow-up album, Accident of Birth (1997), marked a return to a heavier sound for Dickinson.
 The title track and "Man of Sorrows" were released as singles.
 The next year he released a semi-concept album on alchemy, The Chemical Wedding, which was described as a "modern metal aesthetic".
 The "muscular anthem", "Killing Floor", was the album's single.
 The live album, Scream for Me Brazil, documented a 1999 live performance in São Paulo during the supporting tour.
 That year, Dickinson and Smith rejoined Iron Maiden, and the project once again went on hiatus.
 He released a "best of…" album in 2001, which included two new songs, "Broken" and "Silver Wings".
 On 23 May 2005, Dickinson released his first album in seven years, Tyranny of Souls.
 To commemorate this, all of his past releases were remastered, with his studio efforts containing bonus tracks, and the live recordings merged into a single box set, entitled Alive.
 The 2006 DVD, Anthology, contained three live performances, all of the promo videos, and over an hour of extras.
+Since Dickinson joined Iron Maiden in 1981 he's sold well over 100 mln albums as of 2024.